mori-b/aioconnectors/README.md

     "uds_path_receive_preserve_socket": true,
     "uds_path_send_preserve_socket": true,
     "use_ssl": true
     }

-ConnectorAPI class arguments, used to send/receive messages These are a subset of ConnectorManager arguments
+Here is an example of config_file_path, with ConnectorAPI class arguments, used to send/receive messages These are a subset of ConnectorManager arguments

     {
     "client_name": null,
     "connector_files_dirpath": "/tmp/aioconnectors",
     "default_logger_dirpath": "/tmp/aioconnectors",